EdmundDong/website/README.md

 # [Personal Website](https://edmunddong.github.io)

-Mostly CSS.
-Working to replace my [old site](https://sites.google.com/view/eedong/) since it needs some work.
+Created to replace my [old site](https://sites.google.com/view/eedong/) since it needed some work.

 ## New things I learned how to do: